 And then there was Jesus, who came to his own but his own did not receive him, who had nothing in his appearance that we should desire him—who died on a trash heap as a condemned criminal.
 Through this excruciating loss, Jesus won salvation for billions of souls, and prepared the way for all things to be made new.
 Now and forevermore, the government of the whole universe rests squarely on the shoulders of the One who was despised and rejected by men.

-Indeed, the most impactful, life-giving, and lasting leadership rests firmly on the shoulders of weakness.
+Indeed, the most impactful, life-giving, and lasting influence rests firmly on the shoulders of weakness.
 God chose the weak things…